Driving to Chamonix

-Public transport in Chamonix is very good, so we encourage our guests to consider other means of transport when travelling to Chamonix to reduce their carbon emissions.
+Public transport in Chamonix is very good – and free when you stay with Chamonix All Year – so we encourage our guests to consider other means of transport when travelling to Chamonix to reduce their carbon emissions.
 Read more about travelling to Chamonix by train, and get more ideas and suggestions to protect the local environment on our eco-friendly holidays page.

 See also our information on transport around Chamonix.
 Our Resort Team will also give you more information on local transport around the valley when you arrive in resort.

 Driving from Geneva airport

 When exiting Geneva Airport, we strongly recommend driving through the Swiss part of the city which makes the journey to Chamonix less than 90 minutes.
 Driving through the French part of Geneva does not require paying Swiss road tax but will at least double the length of your journey.
 See our car hire information for more details.

 Driving to Chamonix from the UK – from Calais to Chamonix is approximately a 8-9 hour drive.
 If you are driving from Switzerland via the Col des Montets, Chamonix is about 18km from the Swiss-French border, or from Italy via the Mont Blanc Tunnel, Chamonix is about 6km from the Italian tunnel entrance.
 Note that at peak periods throughout the year, the Mont Blanc Tunnel can get very busy and experience long delays, so see their website for the latest traffic forecasts and information.
 It is also worth noting that in winter, the Col des Montets can be closed due to sudden heavy snowfall.